The training room was closed on 30 Nov 2021.

 Expressions of Interest for courses may be taken at any time.
 We endeavour to match training skill with members requests.
 Please contact us if you have skills to share, or wish to lodge a course interest.

-Just being available for a few hours a week to:
+We encourage members to make themselves available for a few hours a week to:

-- help keep the centre open and to answer or refer queries
+- help to answer or refer queries

-- to come along and support the beginners SIGs
+- to come along and support SIGs

 - be a training assistant to support the trainers in our courses